FBW81C/OpenDownloader/README.md

 - Windows x64

 ## Possible future features
-- YT Playlist support: Currently playlists are blocked.
+- **YT Playlist support**: Currently playlists are blocked.
-- Link-Collector: Upload a .txt file or enter links line by line to add multiple links at once.
+- **Link-Collector**: Upload a .txt file or enter links line by line to add multiple links at once.
-- Bulk-Download: Button for downloading all added links at once.
+- **Bulk-Download**: Button for downloading all added links at once.
-- Updater
+- **Updater**: Get notified if a new version of OpenDownloader is available

 ## License
 - see LICENSE.txt